bradenburt/bburt_resume/docs/index.md

 - Responsible for assisting in the research and development of a new laboratory focused on platform simulation and modeling
 - Developed test CAD models, initializing and testing of optical simulation toolsets, and evaluation of CAD configurations for simulation usage
+- Saved time and resources on startup of new laboratory

 `June 2019 - August 2019`
 __Center for Space Nuclear Research__, Idaho Falls, ID